huixie90/cpp_papers/ref_wrapper_common_ref.md

 `common_reference_t<A&, const B&>` does not use the ternary operator `?:` is that Step-1 `@*COMMON-REF*@` is well formed.
 But it yields an undesired result.

-About Step-1, why it preempts the customization Step-2, Song [@timscomment] explains that:

-> It's important that `common_reference<tuple<int>&, tuple<int>&>` remains
-> `tuple<int>&` and not `tuple<int&>`, even though the obvious way of writing
-> the `basic_common_reference` specialization for `tuple`s (which is also the
-> one in the standard) would yield the latter.
->
-> Having \[the `@*COMMON-REF*@` layer\] for the trivial/obvious
-> \[reference\] cases before we use the user-specializable component makes
-> \[the `common_reference` trait\] more convenient for users, and more
+Step-1 is important to have before the customization Step-2, because the `@*COMMON-REF*@` layer provides a generalized mechanism to handle reference cases before the user-specializable component.
+This makes the `common_reference` trait more convenient for users, and more importantly, harder to get wrong.
+For example, `common_reference<tuple<int>&, tuple<int>&>` should remain `tuple<int>&` and not `tuple<int&>` as would a straightforward `basic_common_reference` specialization for `tuple`s yield (which is the current one in the standard [tuple.common.ref]).
+It would be unreasonable to expect each specialization to handle every reference combination correctly, exhaustively, and consistently.

-> importantly, harder to get wrong.
-I think `@*COMMON-REF*@` was probably not
-> meant to deal with proxy references and user-defined conversions at all.
-It is
-> used only when the types involved are reference types, but that doesn't make
-> any sense if it were meant to handle things that are convertible to reference
+Yet, `@*COMMON-REF*@` was probably not meant to deal with proxy references and user-defined conversions at all.
+It is used only when the types involved are reference types, and does not make any sense if it were meant to handle things that are convertible to reference types.
-> types.
->
-> So I think `@*COMMON-REF*@` was probably not meant to deal with proxy
-> references and user-defined conversions at all.

-To rectify this situation, Song further recommends to reject user-defined conversions entirely from Step-1.
-This would then allow Step-2 to provide the required semantics for underlying reference types where desired, and Step-3 to recover the ternary-operator based fallback.
+To rectify this situation, the authors propose to reject user-defined conversions entirely from Step-1.
+This would then allow Step-2 to provide the required custom semantics for any underlying reference types where desired, and Step-3 to recover the ternary-operator based fallback.

-This suggestion can be realized by requiring an additional constraint on Step-1:
-Require a valid conversion to exist between each respective pointer types of the pair of arguments to the evaluated `@*COMMON-REF*@` result.
+This suggestion can be realized by an additional constraint on Step-1: Require a valid conversion to exist between each respective pointer types of the pair of arguments to the evaluated `@*COMMON-REF*@` result.
 Precise implementation can be found in the Wording section.

 # Implementation Experience